microsoft/qsharp-compiler/examples/QIR/Simulation/TraceSimulator/README.md

 The simulator samples require a working [Clang](https://clang.llvm.org/) installation to compile.
 Refer to the [Optimization example](../../Optimization#installing-clang) for instructions on setting up Clang and LLVM.

-Although the [QIR Runtime header files](https://github.com/microsoft/qsharp-runtime/tree/main/src/Qir/Runtime/public) are sufficient to compile the simulator, actually running it will require the Runtime binaries.
+Although the "QIR Runtime header files" are sufficient to compile the simulator, actually running it will require the Runtime binaries.
 Use the NuGet CLI with the commands below to download the [QIR Runtime package](https://www.nuget.org/packages/Microsoft.Quantum.Qir.Runtime) and extract the appropriate headers and libraries (adjusting the package version as required):

 - **Windows**: